Grades 4 - 8

 • A Sample Day in Grade 6

 Students can arrive as early as 7:30 AM and spend time with friends in the Dining Commons.
-There is no charge for early arrival.

 The school day starts promptly at 8:25 AM.
 In Grade 6, the day begins with either Homeroom or Advisor meetings and a typical day may include: